microsoft/BitBLAS/docs/QuickStart.md

     with_scaling=False,  # setting for scaling factor
     with_zeros=False,  # setting for zeros
-    zeros_mode=None,  # setting for how to calculating zeros )
+    zeros_mode=None,  # setting for how to calculating zeros
+    # Target optimization var for dynamic symbolic.
+    # For detailed information please checkout docs/PythonAPI.md
+    # By default, the optimization var is [1, 16, 32, 64, 128, 256, 512]
+    opt_M=[1, 16, 32, 64, 128],
+)

 # Create an integer weight tensor